masterdesky/ELTE-stochastic-processes-2019/Class 1/README.md

 ### Movement of a pollen
 {IMAGE}
 - We're observing the position of a particle from time to time at $\tau$ intervals.
 - We assume, that the direction of the displacement is independent from the previous ones.

+- We study the 1D random-walk of a particle in the following Let $P \left( x, t \right)\, dx$ indicates the probability, that after $t$ time from the starting position the particle is staying in the $\left[ x, x+dx \right]$ interval.